-This post is a paid collaboration with Borden® Cheese, who I’ve teamed up with to bring you a Cheesy Potatoes Au Gratin recipe that’s perfect for celebrating the holidays with family!
+Potatoes Au Gratin is a classic side dish that’s wonderful all year long.
+But it’s especially great during the holiday season!
+This post is a paid collaboration with Borden® Cheese, who I’ve teamed up with to bring you this cheesy potatoes au gratin recipe that’s perfect for celebrating the holidays with family!

 We like mixing it up a bit each year, and don’t always make the same recipes.
 However, we all LOVE cheesy potato recipes.
 Broccoli Cheddar Twice-Baked Potatoes, Cheesy Potato Soup, these sort of things.
 This year I decided to go a bit more classic with an extra cheesy Potatoes Au Gratin recipe.

 - Au gratin potatoes are traditionally made with gruyere cheese, but I went with cheddar for this recipe, because I absolutely love the way cheddar and potatoes pair together.
 I stuffed this au gratin with an insane amount of cheddar.

 - I recommend using a mandoline to slice the potatoes if possible so you get thin, even slices that stay flat and bake evenly.

 In addition to being creamy and super flavorful, Borden® Cheese has a lot of protein, so I figure that kind of balances out all of the potatoes, right?
 Plus, it’s the holiday season.
 This is not a time for cheese restraint.